DENGYONGZHEN/devops-space/DOP-C02 only self-learning.md

 - 🔑A. Set up AWS Config in the account.
 Create a custom rule that returns a compliance failure for all Amazon EC2 resources that do not have a Backup Frequency tag applied.
 Configure a remediation action that uses a custom AWS Systems Manager Automation runbook to apply the Backup_Frequency tag with a value of weekly.

-- 🔑B. Set up AWS Config in the account.
+- **🔑B. Set up AWS Config in the account.
 Use a managed rule that returns a compliance failure for EC2::Volume resources that do not have a Backup Frequency tag applied.
-Configure a remediation action that uses a custom AWS Systems Manager Automation runbook to apply the Backup_Frequency tag with a value of weekly.
+Configure a remediation action that uses a custom AWS Systems Manager Automation runbook to apply the Backup_Frequency tag with a value of weekly.**

 - 🔑C. Turn on AWS CloudTrail in the account.
 Create an Amazon EventBridge rule that reacts to EBS CreateVolume events.
 Configure a custom AWS Systems Manager Automation runbook to apply the Backup_Frequency tag with a value of weekly.
 Specify the runbook as the target of the rule.

 - 🔑D. Turn on AWS CloudTrail in the account.
 Create an Amazon EventBridge rule that reacts to EBS CreateVolume events or EBS ModifyVolume events.
 Configure a custom AWS Systems Manager Automation runbook to apply the Backup_Frequency tag with a value of weekly.
 Specify the runbook as the target of the rule.

-#### 🎈Question #5
+#### 🎈⚙️Question #5

 A company is using an Amazon Aurora cluster as the data store for its application.
 The Aurora cluster is configured with a single DB instance.
 The application performs read and write operations on the database by using the cluster's instance endpoint.